KatherineMichel/setting-up-an-open-source-project/README.md

 ## Projects

+GitHub projects are a feature that can be used to prioritize and track workflow through a board of columns and cards.

 * [Projects](https://help.github.com/articles/tracking-the-progress-of-your-work-with-projects)

 ## Issues

 Issues are discussion threads used to ask questions, propose new functionality, and report bugs.
 Issues can be assigned to people, associated with a milestone, or tagged with one or more labels.
 Issues that are no longer relevant can be closed.

-Labels
+Example Difficulty Level Labels
-* Difficulty level labels: difficulty: easy, difficulty: medium, and difficulty: hard
+* difficulty: easy, difficulty: medium
+, difficulty: hard

+Example New Comer and Help Wanted Labels
-* Label examples: help wanted, up-for-grabs, first-timers-only, beginner friendly
+* help wanted, up-for-grabs, first-timers-only, beginner friendly

+Example General Labels
-* Label examples: question, for discussion, docs, feature, bug, enhancement
+* question, for discussion, docs, feature, bug, enhancement

 Types of GitHub Comments
 * On the pull request